Last updated: October 2023

 Document every detail.

 Crash photos are evidence.
 When the tow truck pulls away with your car, your evidence gets hauled away with it!
 Photograph every detail before it's too late.
 Take pictures of scratches, broken windows, deployed airbags, dents, busted tires, and leaking fluids.
 If possible, pop the hood and document visible engine damage, too.
-A detail that may seem unimportant at the time may end up being important for legal or insurance reasons later on, so be a little extra!
+A detail that may seem unimportant at the time may end up being important for legal or insurance reasons later on.

 Take the same pictures with and without a flash.